Sports in a Minute: Wise having big year with Buckeyes

 Wise having big year

-Former Central Catholic hockey star Jake Wish, who grew up in North Andover, is killing in his graduate year at Ohio State.
+Former Central Catholic hockey star Jake Wise, who grew up in North Andover, is killing in his graduate year at Ohio State.

 Not only is Wise the second-leading scorer, with 23 points (8 goals, 15 assists), but he’s also a captain on the No. 7 ranked team.